Contract extension for Seahawks linebacker Bobby Wagner was a matter of ‘when,’ not ‘if’

 This is probably the least support Wagner has had on his side of the ball since he entered the league, so anything short of a year worthy of that Madden rating could cost Seattle a playoff spot.

-But you get the feeling “B-Wagz” is ready for that challenge, though.
+But you get the feeling “B-Wagz” is ready for that challenge.
 At one point last season, a reporter asked if he felt like he was “the guy” now that most of the defensive stardom from the Super Bowl teams was gone.
 He smiled and responded, “I’ve been the guy.”

 Hard to argue otherwise based on his performance.
 Even harder based on his new deal.